 The Bank, in the ordinary course of business, has loan and deposit transactions with directors, executives and shareholders.
-At December 31, 2023 and 2022, respectively, there were approximately \$116,896 and \$120,141 in loans outstanding to directors, executives and their related interests.
-At December 31, 2023 and 2022, respectively, there were \$0 and \$0 in unfunded commitments to directors, executives and their related interests.
-At December 31, 2023 and 2022, respectively, there were approximately \$2,111,733 and \$2,730,830 in deposit balances from directors, executives and their related interests.
+At December 31, 2024 and 2023, respectively, there were approximately \$25,210 and \$116,896 in loans outstanding to directors, executives and their related interests.
+At December 31, 2024 and 2023, respectively, there were no unfunded commitments to directors, executives and their related interests.
+At December 31, 2024 and 2023, respectively, there were approximately \$3,432,564 and \$2,111,733 in deposit balances from directors and executives.

-The Bank entered into a Bank Services Agreement with GJF Financial Management II, LLC ("GJF Management"), an affiliate of Gerald J. Ford, a current director of the Bank.
-GJF Management serves as the management company to Ford Financial Fund II, L.P. and Ford Financial Fund III, L.P., which collectively own 81% of our common stock as of December 31, 2023.
+The Bank is a party to the Bank Services Agreement with GJF Financial Management II, LLC ("GJF Management"), an affiliate of Gerald J. Ford, a current director of the Bank.
+GJF Management serves as the management company to Ford Financial Fund II, L.P. and Ford Financial Fund III, L.P., which collectively own 81% of our common stock as of December 31, 2024.
 The Bank is the sole portfolio company of Ford Financial Fund II, L.P. and Ford Financial Fund III, L.P.
-Further, Mr. Webb, Chairman of the Board of the Bank, and Mr. Russell, a director and the former interim Chief Executive Officer of the Bank, are employed by GJF Management.
+Further, Mr. Webb, Chairman of the Board of the Bank, is employed by GJF Management, and Mr. Russell, a director and former interim Chief Executive Officer of the Bank, is employed by an affiliate of Mr. Ford.
+Additionally, Mr. Johnson, The Bank's current President and Chief Executive Officer, is employed by GJF Management.
 Pursuant to the Bank Services Agreement, GJF Management provides certain services to the Bank, including, among others, accounting, tax, investment management, legal, regulatory, strategic planning, capital management, budgeting and other oversight.
-These services are provided to the Bank at a cost of \$10.0 million annually (pro rata for any partial years).
+These services are provided to the Bank at a cost up to \$10.0 million annually (pro rata for any partial years).
 Either party may terminate this agreement upon thirty days' prior notice to the other.
 We also agreed to indemnify and hold harmless GJF Management for its performance or provision of these services, except for gross negligence and willful misconduct.